 Inergy is party to certain commodity derivative financial instruments that are designated as hedges of selected inventory positions, and qualify as fair value hedges, as defined in SFAS 133.
+Inergy is also party to certain interest rate swap agreements designed to manage interest rate risk exposure.
 Inergy's overall objective for entering into fair value hedges is to manage its exposure to fluctuations in commodity prices and changes in the fair market value of its inventories and fixed rate borrowings.
 These derivatives are recorded at fair value on the balance sheets as price risk management assets or liabilities and the related change in fair value is recorded to earnings in the current period as cost of product sold.

 Inergy also enters into derivative financial instruments that qualify as cash flow hedges, which hedge the exposure of variability in expected future cash flows predominantly attributable to forecasted purchases to supply fixed price sale contracts.
 These derivatives are recorded on the balance sheet at fair value as price risk management assets or liabilities.
-The effective portion of the gain or loss on these cash flow hedges is recorded in other comprehensive income in partner's capital and reclassified into earnings as a component of cost of product sold in the same period in which the hedge transaction affects earnings.
+The effective portion of the gain or loss on these cash flow hedges is recorded in other comprehensive income in partner's capital and reclassified into earnings as a component of cost of product sold in the same period in which the hedged transaction affects earnings.
 Any ineffective portion of the gain or loss is recognized as cost of product sold in the current period.
-Accumulated other comprehensive loss was \$63.9 million and \$25.3 million at December 31, 2008 and September 30, 2008, respectively.
+Accumulated other comprehensive loss was \$10.7 million and \$25.3 million at March 31, 2009 and September 30, 2008, respectively.